 Pin for Later

-In a blender process the betel leaves, green color, 1 tbsp gulkand and sugar.
+In a blender process the betel leaves, green color, 1 tablespoon gulkand and sugar.
 Set aside.

 In the base of a stand mixer or using a hand blender whip the cream till it has soft peaks.
 Fold in the paan leaves mixture and beat for a minute till the entire cream is green in color.

-In two glasses or bowls add q/2 tbsp of gulkand/rose jam.
+In two glasses or bowls add q/2 tablespoon of gulkand/rose jam.
 Top with some rose petals.

 Using a spoon or piping bag, divide the mousse mixture in the glasses.
 Level the top and refrigerate for a few hours or overnight.